 Ideally, your child will begin receiving these services early.
 Some children might begin vocational (job) training in middle school.
 Others might stay for an “18+” or “Transition” program after they’ve received a certificate of attendance instead of graduating with a diploma.
 If your child is receiving special education services, and it is written into their Individualized Education Program (IEP), they have the right to get help with all of these things from their school district.
 Your student may be able to keep getting services until age 21 or 22 (depending on which calendar month they turn 22), even if they received a certificate of attendance at age 18.
 Transition services are an important part of the special education curriculum.
 The Individuals with Disabilities Education Act (IDEA) requires school districts to provide them.
-The latest IDEA manual can be found at the Arc of Texas’ IDEA page.
 Children receiving special education services must have a transition plan as part of their IEP by age 14 or earlier, if their Admission, Review, and Dismissal (ARD) committee thinks it is necessary.

 But if your child is getting older, and you haven’t started thinking about your child’s transition yet, don’t worry.
 Take a deep breath and move forward from wherever you are.

 There are certain questions that are helpful to ask when your child is in high school.
 These include:

 Answering these questions helps your child get the right IEPs and transition plan.
 It will help them make choices that support what they want to do after high school.